 If you see embers drop during your smudging process, carefully pick them up and put them out.
 Your aim is for the embers to drop into the abalone shell.
 However, a wayward ember does happen on occasion.
 Be prepared to stomp it out or pick it up quickly.
 Honestly, chasing an ember is the only quick part of the sage smudging process.

 NOTE: If I’m smudging traditionally with fire, then I make sure that Henry is at doggie daycare or a friend’s home for several hours.
-Neither one he minds.
+Neither option he minds.
 However, if I’m using liquid sage or tingsha bells to smudge, then Henry, loves to walk with me.
 He seems to enjoy the process.
 Be mindful of your pup’s needs and comfort as you smudge.

-Is smudging for your family and dog?
+Is smudging the right thing for my family and pets?

 Smudging has been done with different herbs since 4500 BC.
 During this time there is a multitude of ailments smudging has reportedly healed.
 I’d say if you’re not comfortable in your home for whatever reason, try smudging.
 As long as you’re mindful of your dog or other pets, you are fine, and you won’t do any harm.